Most people know which foods are good and bad for their teeth. But did you know some foods are especially good for your dental health?

 Several meats and vegetables provide high amounts of vitamin A that helps form healthy teeth and gums.2 Meats include beef liver, salmon and tuna.
 Vegetables include sweet potatoes, carrots and sweet red peppers.3

 Foods rich in vitamin C

-Citrus fruits, tomatoes, peppers, broccoli, potatoes and spinach are all good sources of vitamin C, which promotes gum health.4 But have your child drink water after eating acidic fruits like oranges, grapefruits and lemons.
+Citrus fruits, tomatoes, peppers, broccoli, potatoes and spinach are all good sources of vitamin C, which promotes gum health.4 But drink water after eating acidic fruits like oranges, grapefruits and lemons.
 Even natural acid can be hard on tooth enamel.5

 Foods that increase the flow of saliva